Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 I used to think this was cheating, but now I can’t live without it.
-It’s one of my favorite benefits of mirrorless cameras.
+This histogram is one of my favorite benefits of mirrorless cameras.

-I have a histogram superimposed in a corner of my EVF, allowing me to nail my exposure on the first shot.
+I have a histogram superimposed in the corner of my EVF, allowing me to nail my exposure on the first shot.
 This takes a lot of the guesswork out of metering.

 The EVF can offer many more tools to the photographer, but these are just some of my favorites.

-Sony claims to have the fastest autofocus in the world, thanks to being able to take advantage of a hybrid autofocus mode using both phase detection and contrast detection while shooting and recording video.
+Sony claims to have the fastest autofocus in the world, thanks to taking advantage of a hybrid autofocus mode using both phase detection and contrast detection while shooting and recording video.